Joint Admission Medical Program (Jamp)

 Financial data.
 High school and university extracurricular activities.
 Educational data.

-- Completion of the JAMP Application Package (by the JAMP Director before the 1st of May), which includes:
+- Completion of the JAMP application package (by the JAMP Director before May 1), which includes:

 - A copy of the high school transcript which includes class rank.